Skip to main content

 Everything seems easier on paper, and, so far, this trip was no different.
 Evan and I are alike in that we like to burn the candle at both ends, and sometimes that results in collateral damage.
 Complaints are hard to come by in a group such as ours, though.
 The conversation dimmed along with the fire.
 The stars and glow of the rare Blue Ghost Fireflies created a surreal environment when viewed through our tired eyes.
 One by one, we retired to our sleeping quarters to enjoy the deep sleep brought on only by sheer exhaustion.

-A group of cyclists sit around a campfire in the woods at night.
+A group of bikepackers sit around a campfire in the woods at night.

 Matt Acker shown from behind rides his mountain bike on a wooded forest trail